 - Encourage translation of historical documents from German to English.

 - Digitize documents such as The Baptist Herald to provide easier access to constituents.

 - Provide access to archival holdings for researchers who visit the archives.

 - Preserve and manage original records, pictures, and artifacts of NAB churches and organizations.

 The Heritage Commission was officially established by the North American Baptist Conference in 1991 for the purpose of developing a center to preserve, organize, and display the NAB’s history.

 Through the years, even before the Heritage Commission was officially established, various individuals worked faithfully to preserve key documents and artifacts related to the ministry of the German Baptists who are now called North American Baptists:

 - Albert Ramaker (1860–1946) served as dean of the German Department of the Rochester Theological Seminary in Rochester, New York.
 He was the historian and was deeply involved in the collection of historical materials

-- George A. Dunger (1908–2002) was officially appointed conference archivist at the 1982 NAB Triennial Conference in Niagara Falls.
-He laid important groundwork for the organization and operation of the archives.
-He also served as a missionary in Cameroon and as a professor of Missions and a librarian at North American Baptist Seminary (now Sioux Falls Seminary).
+- Dr. George A. Dunger (1908–2002) was officially appointed as the conference archivist at the 1982 NAB Triennial Conference in Niagara Falls, New York.
+Under his leadership, the Heritage Commission was given a firm foundation and positive direction for the organization and operation of the archives.
+Dr. Dunger had previously served as an NAB missionary in Cameroon and as a professor of Missions and a librarian at North American Baptist Seminary (now Sioux Falls Seminary).

 - Others who have given leadership to the Heritage Commission include: